-ED 7683 Strategic Planning (3 credit hours)
+ED 7683 Strategic Planning (3 credit hours, course formerly offered)

 This course will present the critical importance of strategic planning for the purpose of implementing the goals of the organization.
-Practical skills will be presented for building short and long term strategies based upon current theories in strategic planning as well as best practices in multiple environments.
+Practical skills will be presented for building short- and long-term strategies based upon current theories in strategic planning as well as best practices in multiple environments.